On this page:

 How Much Does it Cost to Install a Bathtub?

 The expense has a lot to do with what you need to get done.
-Factors such as a tub replacement, the type of tub, the necessary or optional fixtures and hardware, drains, whether you choose a fiberglass or tile surround, and the cost of labor in your area impact the price.
+Factors such as a tub replacement, the type of tub, the necessary or optional fixtures and hardware, drains, how the tub is mounted, whether its freestanding, an alcove, or deck mounted, whether you choose a fiberglass or tile surround, and the cost of labor in your area impact the price.

 Average Bathtub Prices